 John E. Matthews assists clients seeking regulatory approvals from the Nuclear Regulatory Commission (NRC) for first-of-its-kind commercial transactions involving nuclear power plants, including transactions to facilitate accelerated decommissioning of reactors.
 He also advises on commercial issues relating to nuclear power plants, other nuclear assets, nuclear export controls, certain government contract matters, and NRC review of license transfers.
 Clients turn to John for guidance regarding decommissioning funding issues and foreign ownership, control or domination (FOCD) issues.

 In addition, John helps clients navigate the unique insurance and liability issues associated with the ownership and operation of nuclear assets under US and international nuclear liability regimes.
 He also provides counsel in commercial transactions involving the acquisition and/or financing of nuclear assets.
 Engagements include the development of the South Texas Project, Units 3&4, the sale of Zion station to ZionSolutions for decommissioning, the transfer of control of the LaCrosse plant to LaCrosse Solutions for decommissioning, NorthStar’s acquisition of Vermont Yankee for decommissioning, the sale of Oyster Creek to Holtec for decommissioning, and the transfer of control of Crystal River for decommissioning.

 John directs litigation teams in contested licensing proceedings before the NRC and in complex commercial litigation involving nuclear assets.He has represented clients in NRC hearings relating to the licensing of the South Texas Project, Units 3&4, the Mixed Oxide Fuel Fabrication Facility, numerous contested license transfer proceedings, license amendment proceedings, and contested import/export license proceedings.

-He periodically speaks at industry conferences regarding nuclear asset transfer issues, new nuclear plant issues and FOCD issues.
+He periodically speaks at industry conferences regarding nuclear asset transfer issues, decommissioning issues and FOCD issues.